DataBiosphere/analysis_pipeline_WDL/documentation/cwl-vs-wdl.md

 ## "Not Strictly Necessary But In WDL This Makes More Sense"
 * The original CWL allocates memory and CPUs on an overall level, while the WDL does it on a task level.
 In other words, the WDL is more granular.
 	* Reasoning: GCS has stricter requirements than AWS regarding storage.
 Doing it this way also allows the check GDS step, which takes a lot more resources, to call more than the rest of the the WDL, saving money.
+* The WDL allows the user to use [preemptible machines](https://cloud.google.com/compute/docs/instances/preemptible) for all tasks.

 ## Different Design Choices
 * The CWL imports other CWLs.
 The WDL does not import other WDLs, except in the case of the checker workflow.